Paneer Butter Masala Recipe (Paneer in Tomato Butter Gravy)

 What is Kasuri methi and can I skip it?

-Kasuri methi are dried fenugreek leaves.
-They are highly aromatic and give a subtle aroma in any dish.
-You can skip them or sub with a light pinch of ground fenugreek seed powder.
+Kasuri methi are dried fenugreek leaves that add a lovely aroma.
+If you don’t have them, skip or use a small pinch of ground fenugreek seed powder.

 What is Butter Paneer?

-Butter Paneer is another name for Paneer Butter Masala.
-They are one and the same dish.
+It’s just another name for Paneer Butter Masala.
+Both refer to the same dish.

 More Paneer Recipes To Try!